mahmoudamr12/Konecta_Task04/README.md

 A Namespace is a way to logically isolate resources within a Kubernetes cluster.
 It helps organize different environments (e.g., dev, staging, production) or separate teams within the same cluster.

+Use Cases:
+Multi-tenancy: Different teams can work in separate namespaces without interfering with each other.
+Environment Separation: Create different namespaces for dev, staging, and production workloads.
+Resource Management: Limits can be set per namespace using ResourceQuotas.

 2️⃣ ConfigMap

 A ConfigMap is a Kubernetes object used to store non-sensitive configuration data as key-value pairs.
 It helps decouple configuration from application code.

+Use Cases:
+Store environment variables, command-line arguments, or configuration files.
+Share configuration across multiple pods without modifying images.
+Centralize settings for easier updates.

 3️⃣ Secret

 A Secret is similar to a ConfigMap but is used to store sensitive data like passwords, API keys, and TLS certificates.

+Use Cases:
+Securely store credentials instead of hardcoding them.
+Pass sensitive data to containers as environment variables or mounted volumes.

 4️⃣ Network Policy